 Where to stay in Gili Trawangan

 I highly recommend visiting Gili Trawangan on your next trip to Bali.
-We spent a fantastic three days there, and if I were to go back to Bali I would spend more time exploring also the other Gili islands and less in Seminyak or Ubud.
+We spent a fantastic three days there, and if I were to go back to Bali I would spend more time exploring also the other Gili islands and less in Seminyak or Ubud (even if Ubud has some pretty spectacular terraced rice fields).
 If like me you love chill island vibes, snorkelling with turtles, and stunning beach sunsets, you’ll love Gili T!
 Don’t forget to check out the video to see the amazing footage of us swimming with turtles!